iholloma/crdh/_essays/v01-06-mapping-mobility.md

-The women whose salaries supported their families were not acknowledged as "breadwinners" and the Brown Bros. salary data show that while they often hired with larger salaries than men they were less likely than men to enjoy substantial salary increases over the following years.
+The women whose salaries supported their families were not acknowledged as "breadwinners" and the Brown Bros. salary data show that while they were often hired with larger salaries than men they were less likely than men to enjoy substantial salary increases over the following years.
 The digitized government records available within Ancestry.com suggest that working women turned to each other for support.
 Thus, the 1915 New York state census reveals that Meredith Waterbury and Gertrude Hulst, who had worked alongside her at Brown Bros. from 1906 to 1909, were lodgers of a family living on West 70th Street.[^19] Similarly, a digitized U.S.
-State Department passport reveals that when Waterbury sought to become an American Red Cross nurse in France in summer 1917, she turned to Amelia A. Thompson, another stenographer at Brown Bros., to affirm her identity.[^20] Thompson, in turn, was recorded in a 1928 passenger
+State Department passport shows that when Waterbury sought to become an American Red Cross nurse in France in summer 1917, she turned to Amelia A. Thompson, another stenographer at Brown Bros., to affirm her identity.[^20] Thompson, in turn, was recorded in a 1928 passenger